tiprankstipranks

 Reduction in R&D spending by our customers for a variety of reasons, as well as delays in the drug discovery and development process, may reduce demand for our products and services and negatively impact our results of operations and financial condition.

-We provide biosimulation software platforms and services to the biopharmaceutical industry, both private and public companies as well as government and academic institutions.
-Because our products and services depend on our customers' R&D expenditures, our revenues may be materially negatively affected by any economic, competitive, regulatory, demand, or other market impact that decreases our customers' profitability or their ability to raise capital, which may cause them to decrease or delay R&D spend.
+We provide biosimulation software platforms and services to the biopharmaceutical industry, including both private and public companies, as well as government and academic institutions.
+Because our products and services often depend on our customers' R&D expenditures, our revenues may be materially negatively affected by any economic, competitive, regulatory, demand, or other market impact that decreases our customers' financial performance, access to funds or their ability to raise capital, which may cause them to decrease or delay R&D spend.
 In such an event, our revenues may be reduced through increased downward pricing pressure, reduction in the scope of projects, delays or cancellations of ongoing projects, or our customers shifting away from using third parties for their modeling and simulation work.
-Our customers' expenses could continue to increase as a result of the higher costs of developing more complex drugs and biologics and complying with more onerous government regulations.
-Furthermore, our customers finance their R&D spending from both private and public sources, including the capital markets.
+Our customers' expenses and obligations could continue to increase as a result of the higher costs of developing more complex drugs and biologics and complying with more onerous government regulations.
+Furthermore, our customers may finance their R&D spending from both private and public sources, including the capital markets.
 As a result, our revenues and financial performance may be adversely impacted if our customers are unable to obtain sufficient capital on acceptable terms to finance their R&D spending.
 Government and university-based funding of scientific research can vary for a number of reasons, including general economic conditions, political priorities, changes in the number of students and other demographic changes.
 Our customers' revenue and/or profitability could decline as a result of efforts by government and third-party payors to reduce the cost of healthcare.
 Governments worldwide have increased efforts to expand healthcare coverage while at the same time curtailing and better controlling the increasing costs of healthcare.
 If cost-containment efforts or other measures substantially change existing insurance models and limit our customers' profitability, our customers may decrease R&D spending, which could decrease the demand for our services and materially adversely affect our growth prospects.
-In addition, industry trends, economic factors, regulatory developments, patent protection and political and other events and circumstances that affect the biopharmaceutical industry, such as volatility or declines in securities markets limiting capital and liquidity, decreased government funding of scientific research, or other circumstances that decrease our customers' R&D spending also affect us.
-Delays in the biopharmaceutical development cycle, particularly related to clinical trials being delayed or canceled, such as those caused by the ongoing COVID-19 pandemic, could also impact the demand or timing for our products and services.
+Likewise, drug price controls are a topic subject to governmental intervention and regulation, and may vary by region, market and administration, and when applied could lead to reduced R&D spending by pharmaceutical companies, with one assumption being that they may have less financial incentive to develop new drugs, particularly for niche or complex therapeutic areas.
+For example, in the United States, specific drug price control provisions, allowing for negotiation of certain categories of drug prices through government executive agencies, were included in the Inflation Reduction Act of 2022, and the extent of their application may have an economic impact on the incentive structure related to drug development R&D spending by our customers.
+In addition, industry trends, economic factors, regulatory developments, patent protection and political and other events and circumstances that decrease our customers' R&D spending also affect us.
+Drug development cycles and investment in trials may also be impacted by a shift in government priorities, increased regulatory enforcement, more rigorous standards applied to public funding or reductions in philanthropic allocations or budgets.
+In such events, delays in the biopharmaceutical development cycle, particularly related to clinical trials being paused or canceled, could also impact the demand or timing for our products and services.
 Furthermore, our financial success depends upon the creditworthiness and ultimate collection of amounts due from our customers.
 If we are not able to collect amounts due from our customers in a timely fashion due to funding or liquidity challenges or for any other reason, we may be required to write-off significant accounts receivable and recognize bad debt expenses, which could materially and adversely affect our operating results.
-All of these events could have a material adverse effect on our business, results of operations or financial condition.
+All of these events could have a material adverse effect on our business, financial condition and results of operations.

 Demand - Risk 4